-New England's Coach of the Year both indoors and outdoors last season, Joel Williams was hired to lead the Tufts University Men's Track & Field / Cross Country program in November 2015.
-He is entering his third season directing the Jumbo men's track & field squad.
+New England's Coach of the Year both indoors and outdoors in 2017, Joel Williams was hired to lead the Tufts University Men's Track & Field / Cross Country program in November 2015.
+He is in his fourth season directing the Jumbos.

-In cross country last fall, Williams' team had two runners (Nichols and O'Connor) earn All-American honors at the same NCAA Championship for the first time in program history.
+In 2017, Tufts was 18th at the NCAA Indoor Championships with senior Tim Nichols capturing the 5,000 meters crown.
+Outdoors, Tufts' 11 national qualifiers was the most in program history and the Jumbos placed 16th at the NCAA meet.
+Duvivier was the USTFCCCA New England Indoor Field Athlete of the Year and distance runner Luke O'Connor won USTFCCCA New England Outdoor Track Athlete of the Year honors.
+For the 2017 cross country season, Williams' team had two runners (Nichols and O'Connor) earn All-American honors at the same NCAA Championship for the first time in program history.
 Nichols won the New England Small College Athletic Conference (NESCAC) and NCAA Regional Championships and was voted the USTFCCCA New England Athlete of the Year.

-Coach Williams' Jumbos also performed well academically.
+Coach Williams' Jumbos also perform well academically.
+The 2017-18 Tufts cross country and men's track & field teams both received All-Academic Team honors as well as earning 14 individual All-Academic honors handed out by the USTFCCCA.
 Nichols earned 2017 College Sports Information Directors of America (CoSIDA) Academic All-America® recognition and received the USTFCCCA's Men's Cross Country Scholar Athlete of the Year award.
-Tufts had the most USTFCCCA All-Academic honorees in the nation for Division III with 19.
-Eight team members earned NESCAC All-Academic awards for carrying grade point averages of 3.4 or better.
+Tufts had the most USTFCCCA All-Academic honorees in the nation for Division III in 2016 with 19.

 A national champion as a competitor and the recipient of multiple Coach of the Year awards, Williams came to the Jumbos from Illinois Tech where he was head coach of the men's and women's cross country and track & field programs.
 In his first season as a head coach at Illinois Tech in 2015, Williams was named Men's and Women's Cross Country Coach of the Year for the Association of Division III Independents.